NEW: My new book Pro SwiftUI is out now – level up your SwiftUI skills today! >>

 Tip: I used numbers in my text because emoji can cause havoc with e-readers, but you should replace those with whatever emoji you think represent the various ratings.

 Now we can return to ContentView and do a first pass of its UI.
 This will replace the existing text view with a list and a ForEach over books.
-We don’t need to provide an identifier for the ForEach because all Core Data’s managed object class conform to Identifiable automatically, but things are trickier when it comes to creating views inside the ForEach.
+We don’t need to provide an identifier for the ForEach because all SwiftData models conform to Identifiable automatically.

-Inside the list we’re going to have a NavigationLink that will eventually point to a detail view, and inside that we’ll have our new EmojiRatingView, plus the book’s title and author.
+Inside the list we’re going to have a NavigationLink that point to the current book, and inside that we’ll have our new EmojiRatingView, plus the book’s title and author.
 So, replace the existing text view with this:

 List {